VatsaDev/nanoChatGPT/updates.md

 ---------------
 ```

-the equal sign usage was a missing maxsplit for the '=' charecter.
+21-8-23: the equal sign usage was a missing maxsplit for the '=' charecter.
 I've fixed the bug for this repository, and sent a PR to the main NanoGPT repo for it.

+21-8-23: Added the ParlAi Empathetic chat dataset